kugrinov/group-venus-violets/readme.md

 [GodChecker](https://www.godchecker.com/)
 [American Folklore Society](https://americanfolkloresociety.org/)

 Throughout the website there will be patterns and colors often used in ancient greek art.
-Each page will also group similar content together that can be jumped to by the user.
-They will also have the option to go back to the top of the page on longer webpages.
+These colors include olive greens, browns, and pale parchment.
+The website uses a serif font since it is more traditional than sans-serif fonts to match the long history of Greek Mythology.
+Each page's layout will group similar content together in boxes to make the information clear to the user.

+Data Collections:
+Custom Creature Collection, properties: name, heads, colors, and ability Titan Collection, properties: name, domain, description; alo tracks likes and a delete option

 ### Members & Responsibilities